ucl-sse-webex-media/euphrosyne-reconciler/README.md

 `kubectl` configured to communicate with the API Server.
 An easy way to get started is `microk8s`.

 To apply the Kubernetes manifests responsible for setting up the Reconciler on Kubernetes, run the following (recursively applying all YAML files inside the `manifests` directory).
-As no namespace is specified these will be deployed in the default namespace :
+If no namespace is specified, these will be deployed in the configured default namespace:

 ```bash
 kubectl apply -f reconciler/manifests -R
 ```

 You will also need to apply the ConfigMap containing the list of available recipes.
-As no namespace is specified this will be deployed in the default namespace:
+If no namespace is specified, this will be deployed in the configured default namespace:

 ```bash
 kubectl apply -f recipes/kubernetes/orpheus-operator-recipes.yaml
 ```

+### Configuring Kubernetes Secrets

 In order for the Euphrosyne Reconciler to be able to interact with external services, we load the corresponding credentials from Kubernetes secrets.
 Please run the following command, providing your own credentials for accessing Jira.
-As no namespace is specified this will be deployed in the default namespace:
+If no namespace is specified this will be created in the configured default namespace:

 ```bash
 kubectl create secret generic euphrosyne-keys \